-The Mirena coil is a method of contraception for women.
+The Mirena coil is a type of contraception for women.
 Some women should not use a Mirena coil after cancer treatment.

 What the Mirena coil is